PeskyPenguin923/deutsch-learning/README.md

 Eventually break the resources down to a day by day lesson style.

 Once A1 is complete, move on to other levels of study.

+Things to do in the far future:
+Create a sign in page so people can track their progress.
+Once sign in is possible make it so people can check off days of study and update the buttons to reflect completed content.